 Nursery Room Wainscoting with Wallpaper Print

 Some people might think that a room can either have wallpaper or wainscoting, but not both.
 This couldn’t be further from the truth.
-In any room that needs a little extra pizzazz, craft rectangular shapes within the paneling and install wallpaper within those “frames”.
+In any room that needs a little extra pizzazz on the wall, craft rectangular shapes with picture frame molding and install wallpaper within the frames.
 While this idea goes for nurseries, it can bring life to virtually any space.

 Regal Powder Room Paneling